 Routing Logic Example

-• Local available: Route to local (for local-appropriate calls)
+Step 3: Availability check Local available: Route to local (for local-appropriate calls).
+Local busy/unavailable: Route to central overflow.

-• Local cannot resolve: Escalate to manager or clinical team
+Step 4: Escalation path Central cannot resolve: Transfer to local with context.
+Local cannot resolve: Escalate to manager or clinical team.

-Technology Requirements for Hybrid
+What Are the Technology Requirements for Hybrid?

 Hybrid models require technology investment: